Hello once again!

 "Well you guys are TV stars and stuff."

-He sighed loudly.
+"Speaking of kids."
+He groaned at that.
 "Do you know what the last thing she said to me this morning was?"
 Miri could almost see her brother rubbing his mouth, his habit he has had for years. "'Sometimes I wonder if you even care about us at all.'" she sighed and leaned against her island.
 "She said that in front of Carl.
 Can you imagine going to school with that in your head?"

 She heard a door open and slam.

 "Hey Rick, who you talking to?
 Your mistress?" a male's voice said jokingly.

 "Hello Shane."
 Miri laughed.
 "How are you and the new lady?
 What's her name?"

 "Miri?
 Hey!
 Uh, I don't really remember her name that well, I think it was Susan."
 The siblings laughed at Shane.
 "Oh!
 Hey, I almost forgot, the guys at work wanted to thank you for the autographed poster, mostly Leon though.
 Says when you two meet up again, ya'll gonna lock eyes and fall in love."
 Shane started making kissing sounds.

 Miri laughed loudly.
 "Leave the man alone, Shane.
 Well I have to go, been on the phone for almost two hours and I got an interview tomorrow morning, super early.
 So goodnight, love you guys and tell the guys I said hey."

 "Aw, but it's only 9 a.m." said Shane.